MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 #### Ally Stanley: All Lines All Ways

 The London Underground is made up of 11 train lines.
 How quickly can you ride one stop on each of them?
 How many ways can you even do it?
 I tried them all so you don't have to.

+#### Paul Taylor - The Surprising Mathematical Depth of Wii Party

+We investigate the optimal strategy for one of the minigames in the 2010 Nintendo party game Wii Party.

 ### Session 2b - 10:40-11:20